Synerty/peek-mobile-theme/docs/generic_sections/information_screen/information_screen.rst

 ::

-        .peek-information-section{
+        .peek-information-section {
           /*
               Contains the Information Section classes
           */
           ...

-            information-section-icon{
+          .information-section-icon {
             /*
-                Contains the icon attributes unique to the Details Section */
+                Contains the icon attributes unique to the peek-information-section class */
             ...

+          }
+          .information-section-title {
+            /*
+                Contains the title attributes unique to the peek-information-section class */
+            ...

+          }
+          .information-section-btn {
+            /*
+                Contains the button attributes unique to the peek-information-section class */
+          }
         }

 SCSS Files